 The crane standard requires a variety of inspections to ensure safe conditions.
 These inspections consist of shift inspection, monthly inspections and annual inspections.
 In addition there are special inspections that need to be completed.
-These are, post assembly inspection, pre and post erection
+These are, post assembly inspection, pre and post erection inspection, and equipment inspections.
+Inspections must be conducted by a competent person or qualified person.

-- Shift Inspection are to be completed by a competent person - 90 and 180 day inspections are to be completed by a qualified person
+- Shift Inspections are to be completed by a competent person - 90 and 180 day inspections are to be completed by a qualified person